sumurthy/md_apispec/markdowns/api/workbook_list_worksheets.md

 # List worksheets

-Retrieve a list of worksheetcollection objects.
+Retrieve a list of worksheet objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request